 This is a dog, a firecracker of a personality.
 If you want a calm couch potato kind of dog, let it be known this is not the dog for you!
 However, this is probably worth considering if you want a dog that gets you off the couch and active.
 If you have small pets like cats or rabbits, this dog may unintentionally be a little too rough with them.
 Beware of play time that scares the other animal.
 We recommend you limit any playtime and don’t leave the two alone.

 Training Welshie puppies…

-Can and probably should start when they are just two months old.
-If you wait beyond that time, it’s going to be very difficult to train this dog.
-Owners who don’t train early will definitely regret it!
-Training will be particularly important if you want him or her to coexist with other dogs and humans.
+They can and probably should start when they are two months old.
+If you wait beyond that time, it will be tough to train this dog.
+Owners who don’t qualify early will regret it!
+Training will be essential if you want them to coexist with other dogs and humans.

-This dog looks very similar to an Airedale Terrier, but is distinctly different.
-The main differences are that this dog has a much more compact body and the fur is a wiry texture.
-Their fur is usually curly which isn’t all that difficult to take care of.
-Other noticeable features about this dog include:
+This dog looks very similar to an Airedale Terrier but is distinctly different.
+The main differences are that this dog has a much more compact body, and the fur is a wiry texture.
+Their hair is usually curly, which isn’t all that difficult to care for.
+Other noticeable features of this dog include the following:

 - Bushy eyebrows